-- You must be at Court at 0930am on your duty days.
-Please make yourself known to the clerk to HHJ Dight CBE or the clerk to HHJ Johns QC as soon as you arrive. - When the list is called on at 1000am please go into court whether or not any litigant in person has already contacted you.
-There may be a person without representation inside whom you can assist, or the Court may know that one is due to appear later. - You must then remain outside the Court until 1100am but if there is no one who requires your assistance you may return to Chambers / your place of work.
-You CLIPS Q&A For Participants March 2023 must return at 2pm for the afternoon list (which may be before a different judge from the morning's list) but you are free to return to Chambers/work after 2.3opm is assistance is not required.
+- You must be outside Court 10 at 10am on your duty days.
+Please make yourself known to the Usher or Associate as soon as you arrive. - When the list is called on at 10.30am please go into court whether or not any litigant in person has already contacted you.
+There may be a person without representation inside whom you can assist, or the Court may know that one is due to appear later. - You must then remain outside the Court until 11am but if there is no one who requires your assistance you may return to Chambers / your place of work. - However, you are on duty until the end of the Court day, and you do need to be by a telephone in Chambers / at work. - You may receive a call from the Advice Bureau or the Judge's clerk at any time between 10am and 4.30pm asking you to attend the Court.
+You should then attend as soon as possible, and in any event no more than 30 minutes should elapse between the call and your attendance at Court.

-- However, you are on duty until the end of the Court day, and you do need to be by a telephone in Chambers / at work. - You may receive a call from the Advice Bureau or the Judge's clerk at any time between 0930am and 1630pm asking you to attend the Court.
-You should then attend as soon as possible, and in any event no more than 30 minutes should elapse between the call and your attendance at Court. - If you are contacted by one of the Court staff rather than the Advice Bureau you must let the Advice Bureau know immediately (CLIPS@rcjadvice.org.uk) that you have been called and that you are on your way to court.
+- If you are contacted by one of the Court staff rather than the Advice Bureau you must let the Advice Bureau know immediately (CLIPS@rcjadvice.org.uk) that you have been called and that you are on your way to court.